 - When you think someone has encroached onto your land

 What information should be provided to the land surveyor?

 See our Quote Form for information on what you need to provide the Land Surveyor.

 Not necessarily.
 Typically, original town plats and subdivision plats were filed for public record and may be found at the local county courthouse.
 Home site surveys within rural developments were typically not filed.

 Can I find my own property lines?

-You can search for monuments that mark the corners of your property, but simply finding a piece of metal, a plastic tent stake, ancient wood post, large stone, etc. does not confirm it as your corner.
-There are other monuments that also need to be searched for and then mathematical comparisons made between found monuments to accurately determine your property line.
+You can search for monuments that mark the corners of your property, but simply finding a piece of metal, a plastic tent stake, an ancient wood post, a large stone, etc., does not confirm it as your corner.
+Other monuments also need to be searched for, and then mathematical comparisons are made between found monuments to determine your property line accurately.

-In order to protect the public from inferior land surveying, “Standards for Property Boundary Surveys” have been established.
+“Standards for Property Boundary Surveys” have been established to protect the public from inferior land surveying.
 These standards describe recommended procedures for a survey and information to be provided to the client.